 You’re in the right place!
 This is Lesson 6 of the Beginner Basics Crochet Class.
 (You can find Lesson 1 here to start from the beginning.)
 However, if you’re anything like me… you’ll forget about this Beginner Basics Crochet Class as soon as your kid (or fur baby) needs a snack.
 Here’s what you can do to help you remember.

 Every week you’ll get a friendly email about a new lesson.
 Emails are spaced out every seven days to give you time to read, watch, and work on the homework.

 Let’s Quickly Review Lesson 5

+Lesson 5 teaches you how to double crochet.
+It’s one more “yarn over” than the half double crochet.
+Once you get the hang of the Double Crochet, the world of crochet begins to open up.
 If you need to stop and review any of the stitches we’ve covered so far, go ahead and do that now.
 At the end of this lesson, you’ll have your first beginner pattern to stitch up.
 As your teacher, I’m here to help you.
 Feel free to send an email to me (Joanna) at firstname.lastname@example.org if you need any extra help with these stitches, or reading a crochet pattern.
-Breaking Down the Crochet Pattern

 What is a crochet pattern?
 It is a set of instructions to guide you through a crochet project.
 Usually, a pattern comes in the form of a blog post, a PDF (printable digital file), or in a magazine/book.
 Crochet patterns include all the information you need to know about the crochet project.
 More though, all well written crochet patterns include several sections.
-A Brief Overview of the Crochet Pattern Sections

 You’ve picked out a project, found the perfect skein of yarn, and now you can’t wait to dive into it!
 However, there are a few helpful tips (and temptations to avoid) when reading through a crochet pattern.
 Even as an experience crocheter, I use these tips every time I start a new project.